rolfjunior/Raspberry-Pi-Door-Lock/README.md

 #HOW TO INSTALL

+1. EUse the interactive menu to enable the SPI Interface.
+	1.1 - sudo raspi-config

-cChech if step 1 is necessary since it looks like the code uses only the pirc522 to read RFID tags.
+Chech if step 1 is necessary since it looks like the code uses only the pirc522 to read RFID tags.
 1. Folow the steps on this link http://www.instructables.com/id/Raspberry-Pi-3-Model-B-MIFARE-RC522-RFID-Tag-Readi/ 1.1 - sudo apt-get install python2.7-dev